Guide to Reverse Osmosis Systems

 When choosing the right RO system for your home or aquatic tank, it's helpful to have a wide range of options to choose from which match your production needs and overall budget.

-Air, Water & Ice's RO systems include our 5 Stage Drinking Water COP RO System.
+Air, Water & Ice's RO systems include our 5 Stage Drinking Extra Duty Water Cop RO System.
 This systems uses a FilmTec 50 GPD membrane for truly great drinking water quality and superb production rates.

 We also carry the Extra Duty RO Unit with the permeate pump to add higher pressure and saving you up to 50% of the water wasted by normal tap water systems.